Stephen Swift

-Stephen J. Swift (born September 7, 1943 in Utah) is a former judge of the United States Tax Court.
+Stephen Jensen Swift (born September 7, 1943 in Utah) is a former judge of the United States Tax Court.
 Swift graduated from Menlo Atherton High School, in Atherton, California in 1961.
 He received his Bachelor of Science from Brigham Young University in Political Science in 1967 and his Juris Doctor from The George Washington University Law School in 1970.

 Swift was appointed by President Ronald Reagan as Judge, United States Tax Court, on August 16, 1983, for a term ending August 15, 1998.
 He thereafter served as Senior Judge on recall performing judicial duties until reappointed by President Bill Clinton on December 1, 2000, for a term ending November 30, 2015.
 Swift resumed senior status on September 8, 2008, and retired on January 1, 2016.